espritoxyz/tsa/docs/reference/checker-functions.md

 ### Semantics

-Is called after the action phase of the contract on each message that was eventually sent into the network, regardless of whether the receiver is one of the contracts under test.
+This handler is called after the action phase of the contract on each message that was eventually sent into the network, regardless of whether the receiver is one of the contracts under test.
 The `contract_message_number` is the order number of the message relative within the action phase it was sent in.
-`receiver_contract_id` might be -1 if the receiving contract was resolved to be not within the contracts under test.
+`receiver_contract_id` might be equal to -1 if the receiving contract was resolved to be not within the contracts under test.